The Little Black Boy: Interpretation

 In the 6th stanza, this metaphor is continued:

 When I from black and he from white cloud free...

 Here, Blake uses the clouds as a metaphor for the human body.
 These stanzas therefore imply that after physical life has passed, all will be united with God.

 Also relevant to this poem is Blake's use of politically neutral colours such as gold and silver, in his other works, when describing things of moral value.
 The most valuable things in life, in terms of spirituality and wisdom, are anointed with colours that are indifferent to race and social class, yet are related to financial status, as gold and silver evoke images of precious metals.

-Cultural historian and literary scholar Jonathan Perris has also suggested that the poem is an ironic and critical representation of Christian evangelism.
-Perris compares Blake's poem with Olaudah Equiano's The Interesting Narrative of the Life of Olaudah Equian, a popular slave autobiography published in the same year, arguing that Blake ironically imitates Equiano's spiritual journey from pastoral African religiosity to European Christianity.
-The little black boy undergoes partial Christianisation, placing him in a liminal position between African religiosity and institutional Protestantism.
-The tragedy of the poem, for Perris, is that the boy is unable to return to his former pastoral Eden and is apparently unaware of his own condition.